-Linux has more than 1500 games on Steam.
+Linux has thousands of games on Steam.
 There are, however, tens of thousands of Windows games that will never get a Linux port.
-Fortunately, if you are an Origin member, you can install Origin on Linux Mint or Ubuntu using Wine, and enjoy EA's Windows Games on Linux.
+Fortunately, if you are an EA Origin member, you can install Origin on Linux Mint or Ubuntu using Wine, and enjoy some of EA's Windows Games on Linux.

-We have prepared this guide on Linux Mint 17.2 and Ubuntu 15.04.
+We have prepared this guide on Linux Mint 18.1 and Ubuntu 16.04 LTS.
 It should work to install Origin on recent older and future versions of those distributions, as well as distributions based on Ubuntu/Debian.

 sudo apt-get update